josephletobar/drone_3d_reconstruction/README.md

 This reads the base `nodes` table and writes outputs under `colmap_output\object_pins`:

-When the preferred PLY contains embedded node associations, vertices are grouped by exact node ID and one pin is placed near each group's 3D median.
+Vertices are grouped by exact node ID and one pin is placed near each group's 3D median.
+The associations, rather than heatmap coloring or georeferencing, connect regions of the mesh to database nodes.
-This avoids creating one marker per vertex and does not rely on graph XY coordinates.
-For older PLY files without associations, placement falls back to the graph node's `geo_pos_x/y` and nearest mesh height.
 Generated marker vertices also receive a `pin_node_index` property so the interactive painter can recolor the correct pin when its graph node changes.

-- `object_pins.csv` - graph node `x/y` positions with nearest-mesh height plus a small vertical offset
+- `object_pins.csv` - object pin IDs, colors, and 3D positions derived from their associated mesh regions
-- `object_pins_on_mesh.ply` - the heatmapped mesh, when available, with colored object pins appended into the same PLY
+- `object_pins_on_mesh.ply` - the associated mesh with colored object pins appended into the same PLY
-- `leveled_reconstruction.ply` - the reconstruction leveled by correcting `z` while preserving geospatial `x/y`
+- `leveled_reconstruction.ply` - the reconstruction leveled by correcting `z` while preserving its `x/y` coordinates
-- `object_pins_on_mesh_leveled.ply` - the leveled reconstruction with object pins placed using the same `geo_pos_x/y` logic
+- `object_pins_on_mesh_leveled.ply` - the leveled reconstruction with pins placed from the same vertex-to-node associations
 - `object_pins_level_transform.txt` - the vertical leveling transform applied to the reconstruction

 From Python: